 ABC7 Salutes: Celebrities help Gary Sinise Foundation re-imagine annual 'Snowball Express' event for Gold Star Families

-The COVID-19 pandemic has forced a lot of charities to rethink how they can help people this year.
-The Gary Sinise Foundation tapped into a few of its famous friends to keep the annual 'Snowball Express' event for Gold Star families going.
+The Gary Sinise Foundation tapped into a few of its famous friends to keep the annual "Snowball Express" event for Gold Star families going.

 More Videos